November 6, 2025

 Photo: idemvmuzei.ru

-There are few museums in Russia and the world dedicated to the history of religion.
-One of them is the Museum of the History of Religion, which contains more than 180,000 exhibits from the 6th millennium BC to the present.
-The museum's main activities are the study of cultural monuments and exhibition work, as well as the creation of various educational and museum-pedagogical programs.
+There are few museums in Russia and the world devoted to the history of religion.
+One of them is this museum of religion, which contains more than 180,000 exhibits dating from the 6th millennium BC to the present.
+The main activities of the museum are the study of cultural monuments and exhibition activities, as well as the creation of various educational and museum-pedagogical programs.

 Museum of the Vaganova Academy of Russian Ballet